Frequently Asked Questions

 Where can I find the companies you invest in?

-You can find our full investment portfolio on our website by heading to “Investments” from the main menu.
+You can find our full investment portfolio on our website by heading to the Docs & forms page – the investment portfolio can be found under “Portfolio Holding Disclosure”.

 Do you offer insurance?